-Tom is an outspoken and dedicated ambassador for the dairy industry, a lifelong farmer at Valedoorn Farms in Agassiz, BC.
+Tom Hoogendoorn, outspoken and dedicated ambassador for the dairy industry, is a farmer at Valedoorn Farms in Agassiz, BC.
 Throughout the years, Tom has served on with the Dairy Farmers of Canada (DFC) board of directors from 2011-2013, and currently serves on the BC Milk Marketing Board (BCMMB).
 With evolutions in technology in the current landscape of the dairy industry, Tom has been able to utilize social media to address his local community about on-farm management practices.

 One of my favourite social media platforms is Twitter.
 A great thing about the site is that you get out of it what you put into it.

 When I’m not farming, one of my main hobbies is running.
 When I first started using Twitter, I decided to follow runners, races and friends.
 After a few months, I decided to start using it to follow and tweet about the dairy industry.
 I still follow the running world, but mainly focus on advocating for all things dairy.

 When getting started, decide what your written profile is going to be and how you want to come across.
 It’s very important to clearly demonstrate what your angle is on Twitter.

 The profile picture is the next thing.
 Please don't use their default which is an egg head.
 Twitter should be fun and informative.
 Something has to grab an audience.

 Use a twitter name that is easy for people to remember and spell.
 That way you will get mentioned easier.